pcmarts/Collab-Room-Telegram-App/docs/referrals/referral-system-PRD.md

 - System automatically marks them as approved
 - Update user records to indicate they were referred

+#### Referral Status Tracking
+- **Pending**: When a referral link is clicked but signup not completed
+- **Completed**: When a referred user completes signup process
+- **Expired**: If a referral invitation remains pending for more than 7 days
+- Track conversion rates between statuses for analytics

+#### Database Indexing
+- Create indexes on `referralCode` column for fast lookups
+- Create composite index on `referrerId` and `status` for efficient filtering
+- Optimize queries for retrieving referred friends list

+#### Error Handling
+- Provide specific error messages for all referral states:
+  - All slots used: "You've used all your referral slots.
+Thank you for growing our community!"
+  - Invalid code: "This referral code is invalid or has expired."
+  - Self-referral: "You cannot use your own referral code."
+  - Already referred: "You have already used a referral code."

 #### Edge Cases Handling
 1. **Self-Referral Attempt**: System detects and prevents
 2. **Already Registered User**: System detects if email/Telegram ID already exists